BGD23-xin/ETL_Gcp_Kafka_Airflow_AWS/GCP/README.md

 # Description

 For this part, i'll show the configuration on the gcp:
-- 1. Terraform
+- 1.Terraform
-- 2. Installations(docker,anaconda)
+- 2.Installations(docker,anaconda)
-- 3. Kafka
+- 3.Kafka

 ### 1. Terraform